Zeus-Labs/ZeusCloud/README.md

 ## Security

-Please do not run IronCloud exposed to the public internet.
-Use the latest versions of IronCloud to get all security related patches.
-Report any security vulnerabilities to founders@ironleap.io.
+Please do not run ZeusCloud exposed to the public internet.
+Use the latest versions of ZeusCloud to get all security related patches.
+Report any security vulnerabilities to founders@zeuscloud.io.

 ## Open-source vs. paid

-This repo is freely available under the [Apache 2.0 license](https://github.com/IronLeap/IronCloud/blob/main/LICENSE).
+This repo is freely available under the [Apache 2.0 license](https://github.com/Zeus-Labs/ZeusCloud/blob/main/LICENSE).

 A cloud-hosted solution with features like user management and advanced attack path analysis is available with an enterprise license.
-Contact us at founders@ironleap.io for more information.
+Contact us at founders@zeuscloud.io for more information.

-Special thanks to the amazing [Cartography](https://github.com/lyft/cartography) project, which IronCloud uses for its asset inventory.
+Special thanks to the amazing [Cartography](https://github.com/lyft/cartography) project, which ZeusCloud uses for its asset inventory.
 Credit to PostHog and Airbyte for inspiration around public-facing materials - like this README!